Semistable reduction of modular curves associated with maximal subgroups in prime level: Split Cartan structures

 \section{Split Cartan structures}

 In this section we describe the bad fibers of $X_{\mathrm{s}} (p)$ and $X_{\mathrm{s}}^+ (p)$, following the same paths as for the non-split Cartan cases.
-Recall that those models (for the split Cartan curves) had already been described in the first author's thesis (\cite{Edix89}, \cite{Edix89b}).
+Recall that those models (at least for the split Cartan curves $X_{\mathrm{s}} (p)$, if not their Fricke quotient $X_{\mathrm{s}}^+ (p)$) had already been described in the first author's thesis (\cite{Edix89}, \cite{Edix89b}).